 2.5.1.
 Inclusion Criteria

-Patients with a recorded diagnosis of breast cancer and who have complete archives and data on the results of Anatomical Pathology examinations in their medical records at the Tarakan Regional General Hospital in the period from January to December 2021.
+Patients with a recorded diagnosis of breast cancer and who have complete archives and data on the results of Anatomic Pathology examinations in their medical records in the period from January to December 2021.

 2.5.2.
 Exclusion Criteria

-Patients with a diagnosis of non-breast cancer and who have incomplete archives and data on the results of Anatomical Pathology examinations in their medical records at the Tarakan Regional General Hospital in the period from January to December 2021.
+Patients with a diagnosis of non-breast cancer and who have incomplete archives and data on the results of Anatomic Pathology examinations in their medical records in the period from January to December 2021.

 2.4.
 Research Instrument